raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 - Connect the GND pin on the PIR sensor to pin 6 (GND) on the Raspberry Pi
 - Connect the OUT pin should be connected to pin 32 (GPIO 12)

-**Note**: Your jumper wires may be a different colour to the ones in the photos - the colour doesn't matter, don't worry!
+**Note**: Your jumper wires may be a different colour to the ones in the photos.

 ![Photo of a Raspberry Pi with wires from the PIR connected to the correct pins.](images/assembly_wires.JPG)